Life Insurance For Dads Policy Guide

 If you cannot work for a long time due to injury or illness, an income protection policy can help you.
 By paying regular premiums throughout a fixed-term policy, you will receive a replacement salary if you cannot work until you can return to the workforce.

-An income protection policy builds around your circumstances, which you will discuss with an advisor at the start of the policy.
-Typically, policy tries to offset the terms of your employment contract regarding being off work.
+An income protection policy is built around your circumstances, which you will discuss with an advisor at the start of the policy.

 • Personal loans